bkinnamon/city-youth-matrix-api/README.md

 - `/events` [GET]: Gets the list of all events.
 - `/events/:id` [GET]: Gets the specified event.
 - `/events/:id` [PUT]: Updates the specified event.
 Only a user with type `dispatcher` is allowed to perform this request.
 - `/events/:id` [PATCH]: Updates the registration list to be the provided registrations list.
-Limited to `driver` type users.
+Limited to `dispatcher` type users.
 - `/events/:id` [DELETE]: Deletes an event.
 Only a user with type `dispatcher` is allowed to delete an event.